How Might Counselling Help You?

 My aim is to support each client towards personal growth and development through the creation of a sound relationship based on respect, honesty and empathy.

-Counselling takes place via weekly, 50min. long, face-to-face sessions in my consulting room in Rake.
+Counselling takes place via weekly, 50min long, face-to-face sessions.
 We would contract at the beginning to work either for a fixed number of sessions or to work in an open-ended way but with regular reviews to assess how we feel the work is going.

 Integrating Reflexology and Counselling